arm666/passwordGenerator/README.md

 # passwordGenerator Application

-This is a password generation mobile application build using Flutter.
-Here users can generate password according to the need.
+This is a password generator mobile application build using Flutter.
+Here users can generate passwords according to the need.

-They can customize password length, adding symbols, numbers, uppercase and lowercase alphabets.
+They can customize password length, add and remove  symbols, numbers, uppercase and lowercase alphabets in the password.

 The generated password values are random.